rmahfoud/UrbanOperationsResearchBook/README.md

 The EPUB book will appear in <tt>/tmp/uor/uor.epub</tt> for you to enjoy on your favorite e-reader.

+# Validation

+The generated EPUB was validated using the online [EPUB Validator (beta)](http://validator.idpf.org/application/validate) tool.

 # Quality

 The following are issues I found with the book as it's currently present online: